 The effect of heating temperature toward the amount of methyl violet adsorbed is illustrated in Figure 5.
-The amount of methyl violet adsorbed by thermally modified sawdust at 200°C was higher than that of thermally modified sawdust at 105°C due to the active site on the thermally modified sawdust at 200°C was more accessible by the adsorbate since it had more open structure.
+The amount of methyl violet adsorbed by thermally modified sawdust at 200°C was higher than that of thermally modified sawdust at 105°C due to the active site on the thermally modified sawdust at 200°C was more accessible by the adsorbate since it had negative open structure.

 Figure 5 also shows that the amount of methyl violet adsorbed increases with the increase of methyl violet concentration and remain constant after equilibrium reached.
-The initial concentration provides an important driving force to overcome all mass transfer resistance of methyl violet between aqueous and solid phase.
-Hence, the higher initial concentration of methyl violet will enhance the adsorption process.
+The initial concentration provides an important driving force to overcome all mass transfer resistance of methyl violet between initial concentration (mg/dm-3)

 Figure 5.
-Effect of initial concentration on methyl violet adsorption by raw and modified Ceiba pentandra sawdust (pH of 5, contact time of 90 minutes, dose of adsorbent of 2gr/100cm-3 solution)
+Effect of initial concentration on methyl violet adsorption by raw and modified Ceiba pentandra sawdust (pH of 5, contact time of 90 minutes, dose of adsorbent of 2gr/100cm3 solution)